Sprucing up your pad? Take some inspiration from these 6 design trends.

 2. Bold Colours Left Behind

-Bold colours are left behind this year and instead, comfortable, characterful colours and patterns take front stage.
+Bold colours are left behind and instead, comfortable, characterful colours and patterns take front stage.
 In combination with natural textures, thick knitted soft furnishings and cosy layering, the overall look is an inviting one, rather than one designed to catch the eye.

 3. Sustainability Reigns Strong

 Sustainability and nature in decor continues to be at the forefront of how homes are styled.
 Natural paints, pigments and tones.
 High-quality pieces sourced from manufacturers who care about the planet.
-Bringing the outside in still features too, with planty prints and actual houseplants still largely featuring in decor.
+Bringing the outside in still features too, with botanic prints and houseplants still largely featuring in decor.
 Expect to see more houseplants for sale in shops and online, as businesses look to take advantage of our new embrace of all the leafy things.

 4. Dried Flowers Everywhere